I have tried a lot of things to fix my WMI. What else can I try to avoid reinstalling Windows?

 for %i in (*.exe) do %i /RegServer

-The reinstall the latest service pack option
+Reinstall the latest service pack

 2. Enter the following commands: FOR /f %s in ('dir /b /s *.dll') do regsvr32 /s %s Net stop /y winmgmt FOR /f %s in ('dir /b *.mof *.mfl') do mofcomp %s Net start winmgmt

-1. Open a command prompt window (Run as Administrator)
+1. Open a command prompt as administrator.

 2. Enter the following command: net stop winmgmt

-3. With a Windows Explorer rename the directory %windir%\System32\wbem\repository on a 32bit Windows to %windir%\System32\wbem\repository_old (or %windir%\SysWOW64\wbem\repostiory respectively).
+3. In Windows Explorer, rename the directory %windir%\System32\wbem\repository on a Windows 32 bit to %windir%\System32\wbem\repository_old (or %windir%\SysWOW64\wbem\repository respectively).

 • Windows XP: rundll32 wbemupgd, UpgradeRepository